chigkim/logic-accessibility/index.md

 ### Input, plugin, send, output should have clearer label
 Some of the controls only have value.
 It would be nicer if it had label as well as value.
 For example, if output of channel strip is assigned to a bus 1, it just says "bus 1 button".
 It would be nice to say "bus 1, output button".
 It is Same for input, send, insert, and so on.
 If assign "input 1" as value, "input" as label, and "popup button" as role, it should say "Input 1 input popup button".
 If assign "Channel eq" as value, "Plugin" as label, "group" as role.
 Then it should say "Channel EQ Plugin Group".
 If assign "Bus 1" as value, "Send" as label, "group" as role, it should say "bus 1 send group".

 ---

+## Fixed

+### Track alternative control is not visible to VO
+VO cannot find track alternative control after you check track alternative from track header components.

+### Cannot assign a track as a groove track
+In track header, VO can tell which one is groove track, but you cannot reassign another track as the groove track with VO.

+### When pressing control+r, it doesn't speak the status
+It should say on or off status just like how VO now announces mute and solo status when pressing m or s.

+---